Our Team

 Christine believes that true psychological therapy is about healing not just symptom reduction.
 Her approach is collaborative and supportive and invites people to identify and explore the barriers effecting their daily functioning and preventing them from living a fulfilling life.
 Christine’s approach aims to empower people through increased insight and understanding while also providing opportunities to develop alternative ways of responding to the difficulties they are experiencing and relating to themselves and others.

 Christine uses an integrative approach to tailor therapy to the needs of the person in a manner that honours their inner wisdom and capacity for healing.
 She is respectful of individual differences while recognising the innate qualities each person possesses.
 Christine is experienced and trained in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Schema Therapy, Internal Family Systems Therapy, Sensorimotor Psychotherapy, Somatic Therapy, Gestalt Therapy, Psychodynamic Therapy, and Emotion Focused Couples Therapy.
-She is registered as an endorsed Clinical Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA), a Medicare provider and holds full membership with the Australian Psychological Society (APS).
+She is registered as an endorsed Clinical Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA), a Medicare provider and holds full membership with the Australian Association of Psychologists (AAPi).

 For further information please go to www.alignedpsychology.com.au